Everyone's Asking For The "Modern French" Manicure RN

 How do you achieve a "modern French" manicure?

 For best results, especially if you're choosing gel, Builder in a Bottle (BIAB), or acrylic extensions, visit a qualified manicurist.
-"Ask your nail technician for a rounded or almond shape," says Streets.
+"Ask your nail technician for a rounded or almond shape," says Ami.
 Your chosen nail professional will help you decide which will look best depending on the length of your nails.
-Streets suggests a rounded or square-oval shape for short nails (look to this shape by Nicole McMillan on Instagram) and an almond shape for longer nails.
+Ami suggests a rounded or square-oval shape for short nails and an almond shape for longer nails.

-Streets says to try and choose a base shade that's suitable for your skin tone, but if in doubt, simply opt for a clear polish.
+Ami says to try and choose a base shade suitable for your skin tone, but if in doubt, simply opt for a clear polish.
 She adds that the finishing touch is a slim French tip in an off-white shade.

 If you'd rather give the French tip a go yourself, there are plenty of tutorials on TikTok.
 Some manicure enthusiasts are pressing each nail into the soft pad of their finger coated in polish to achieve the slim tip, while others are investing in a silicone stamper, which is essentially a gel cushion (a lot less messy than the former).